onlyhavecans/web-exploration5/content/spurs_jimmying_janging/_index.md

 Vault 420          | Vault in freeside: marajuana test.
 Very frendly Old Thorn Base     | Irradiated and full of ghouls.
 Plan B: Never go here again Vault 22           | rats vault
+New Vegas Strip    | A shockingly different placew
+The House          | A glitzy upscale place they have been invited back to by a weird robot Jimmy's Casino     | A mobster based casino they got tossed from by mentioning the thorn

 ## System